ttrungn/metro-ticketing-system/README.md

-﻿# SampleService

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/SampleService) version 8.0.6.
+﻿Each service in the project project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/SampleService) version 8.0.6.

 ## Build